pixelhumain/buildingCommons/README.md

 It's a list of json-ld structures working on dev-commons projects and are allready final and functional Dev-Commons applications share some specifities that make them interoperable:
 - Open Apis
-- Common Vocabulary using Web Semantics like schema.org, or any other existing Ontologies/vocabulary
+- Common Vocabulary using Web Semantics like schema.org, Activity Streams or any other existing Ontologies/vocabulary
 - LinkData (json-LD)

 These can be used as starting points,